ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 This is rather unusual.
 In other languages (such as C) integers get promoted to floating point values in certain circumstances.
-For example, if you write `1 + 2.5` then the first argument (which is an integer) is promoted to a floating point number, and the result is also a floating point number.
+For example, if you write `1 + 2.5` then the first argument (which is an integer) is promoted to a floating point number, making the result a floating point number, too.

 OCaml never does implicit casts like this.
 In OCaml, `1 + 2.5` is a type error.
 The `+` operator in OCaml requires two integers as arguments, and here we